luetkemj/jsrlt/tutorial/part9.md

 -};
 ```

 For our lighning scroll we will be targeting a random nearby enemy.
-To accomplish this we need to be able to specify a target so we can transfer effects from the scroll to it.
+To accomplish this we need to be able to specify a target so we can transfer effects to it from a scroll.
 Then our effects system can just do it's thing.

 First we need two more components, `Target` and `TargetingItem`.
 Go ahead and add them in `./src/state/components.js`.